boderg/recipe-base/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
 - [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
+- [JQuery](https://releases.jquery.com/) used for the Materalize actionable elements.
 - [Python](https://www.python.org) used as the back-end programming language.
 - [VSCode](https://code.visualstudio.com/) used for local IDE for development.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)